graalvm/workshops/native-image/micronaut-webserver/README.md

 A fully static image **does not rely on any libraries in the operating system environment** and can be packaged in the tiniest container.

 It is easy to deploy on a slim or distroless container, even a [_scratch_ container](https://hub.docker.com/_/scratch).
-A _scratch_ container is a [Docker official image](https://hub.docker.com/_/scratch), only 2MB in size, basically an empty file system, useful for building super minimal images.
+A _scratch_ container, an official Docker image, is only 2MB in size.
+It is basically an empty file system, useful for building super minimal images.

 A separate Maven profile exists for this step:
 ```xml